strapi/strapi/docs/3.0.0-beta.x/guides/slug.md

 # Create a slug system

-In this guide we will see how to create a slug system for your Post, Article or the Content Type you want.
+This guide will explain how to create a slug system for a Post, Article or any Content Type you want.

 ## Create attributes

-To realize the slug system you will need a `string` filed as **base** for your slug.
-In this example it will be `title`.
+To start building your slug system you need a `string` field as a **base** for your slug, in this example we will use `title`.

-And you need another string field that will contains the slugified value of your `title`.
-In this example it will be `slug`.
+You will also need another `string` field that contains the slugified value of your `title`, in this case we will use `slug`.

 ![Slug fields](../assets/guides/slug/fields.png)